-Application deadline: Applications accepted on a rolling basis, for use in Summer 2021 or AY 2021-22.
+Application deadline: Applications accepted on a rolling basis, for use in summer 2021 or AY 2021-22.

-The Intercollegiate Collaborative Teaching Program is designed to encourage intercollegiate collaborative teaching for seminars on race and ethnicity across accredited universities.
+The Intercollegiate Collaborative Teaching Program is designed to encourage intercollegiate collaborative teaching for seminars on race, ethnicity, and/or indigeneity across accredited universities.
 We envision this course to be taught virtually with strategic intercollegiate in-person sessions funded by modest travel funds, if applicable.
 Robust support for student researchers to help design and plan the course is available.
-In addition, administrative and technological support for coordination will be provided.
+Administrative and technological support for coordination will also be provided.
 Additional resources may be available if the collaborative teaching course is with faculty from co-grantee institutions Yale University, Stanford University, or the University of Chicago.

 - Be a member of the regular faculty

 - Have the support of their Department Chair for the fellowship

+Applicants must complete this application form to be fully considered.
 Applications will be reviewed by the CSREA Faculty Advisory Board (FAB).
 Other relevant faculty within or external to Brown may be consulted at the discretion of the FAB.